fal-ai/ltx-2.3-quality/reference-video-to-video/lora

 num_inference_steps integer

 Number of inference steps.
-Defaults to 15 for this distilled ComfyUI workflow and can be increased up to 30.
+Defaults to 15 and can be increased up to 30.
 Default value: 15

 guidance_scale float

 Classifier-free guidance scale.
-The default follows the distilled LTX-2.3 workflow.
+The default is tuned for fast, high-quality generation.
 Default value: 1

 generate_audio boolean